 It was the philosophy behind open source that inspired me to become a developer.
 I wanted to contribute to that world: a world where knowledge is shared, for the common good.

 The fight against planned obsolescence is one of Fairphone’s core values.
 That’s what made me want to join.
 And this commitment goes even further.
-As a Fairphone employee, I’m part of a social enterprise, which has special status in the Netherlands.
-For Fairphone, EBITDA [earnings before interest tax, depreciation and amortisation] isn’t the only indicator—it also measures the average lifespan and recyclability of devices, the number of industrial partners influenced in their environmental and social commitments, and the percentage of fairtrade, conflict free or child labour free materials used in the design.
+As a Fairphone employee, I’m part of a social enterprise, which has a special status in the Netherlands.
+For Fairphone, EBITDA [earnings before interest tax, depreciation, and amortization] isn’t the only indicator—it also measures the average lifespan and recyclability of devices, the number of industrial partners influenced by their environmental and social commitments, and the percentage of fairtrade, conflict-free or child-labor-free materials used in the design.
 In August 2020, Fairphone launched the Fair Cobalt Alliance in the Congo to guarantee better living and working conditions for those working in the mines.
-It worked so well that Tesla, Volvo and even Glencore—one of the biggest traders on the mineral market—joined the alliance.
+It worked so well that Tesla, Volvo, and even Glencore—one of the biggest traders on the mineral market—joined the alliance.

 As a developer, why did you feel the need to get involved in projects that would have a positive impact?

 From the beginning, the philosophy behind free software and open-source computing has appealed to me.
 I’d been doing some soul-searching and I remembered that reading The Cathedral and the Bazaar, a book that describes the development model for the Linux operating system, had a profound effect on me when I was just 19.
 I remember being fascinated by what human beings were able to build collectively.
 I also found the political aspect of open source fascinating—the whole idea of building a technological commons like Linux and sharing it freely with the world was incredible.
 It was the philosophy behind open source that inspired me to become a developer.
 I wanted to contribute to that world: a world where knowledge is shared for the common good.